armandyam/armandyam.github.io/_pages/about.md

     </center>
 </div>

-Please note that this website is still a work in progress and might be a bit rough around the edges! :)
+Please note: I am actively building a workflow where this website is updated automatically through Python scripts, backed by a small personal data management system that keeps my website, CV, and other profiles consistent from a single source of truth.
+As I improve this setup, you might occasionally notice small formatting issues, missing links, or slightly outdated sections.
+If you spot anything off, I would genuinely appreciate a quick message so I can fix it.

 ## Recent Updates